 Do Boys Get Their Period?

-Boys, too, experience symptoms like fatigue, cramps, irritability, and cravings, which are common during periods.
+Boys, too, experience emotional and physical symptoms such as mood swings, fatigue, cramps, irritability, and cravings, which are common during periods.
 Such symptoms are referred to as ‘man periods’, which happen due to hormonal imbalances.
 However, men do not bleed like women do, as they do not have a uterus (1).

 So, why do girls have periods and boys don’t?